React & CommonJS Interop

 Applies to

 Most of the React-specific plumbing in the esbuild adapter exists because React still ships as CommonJS.
-This page collects every knob you might need — the built-in CommonJS plugin, fileReplacements, compensateExports, the shareAll overrides, the skip list, and the Shadow-DOM custom-element pattern.
+In v4 this is wrapped up in a built-in React preset that the adapter applies by default, so a React remote works out of the box.
+This page explains what that preset does and the knobs around it — the CommonJS plugin, fileReplacements, the shareAll overrides, the skip list, and the Shadow-DOM custom-element pattern.

-Every node-modules bundle is built with @chialab/esbuild-plugin-commonjs, and the adapter defines process.env.NODE_ENV ("development" or "production" based on dev).
-For most CJS libraries this is enough — the plugin converts module.exports / exports.* patterns to ESM named exports and you import them as normal.
+When a preset sets needsCommonJsPlugin (the React preset does), the node-modules bundle is built with @chialab/esbuild-plugin-commonjs.
+The adapter also defines process.env.NODE_ENV ("development" or "production" based on dev) on that bundle unconditionally.
+For most CJS libraries the plugin is enough — it converts module.exports / exports.* patterns to ESM named exports and you import them as normal.

 Why React Needs Extra Work